South Koreans cram for dream jobs at Samsung

 “I came here at 10 this morning and will be preparing for the interview until 8 p.m.,” said 25-year-old Shin Seong-hwan, whose father is a Samsung employee near Busan.

-Shin has already passed the company’s aptitude test and now faces grueling interviews that end late in November.
+Shin has already passed the company’s aptitude test and now faces gruelling interviews that end late in November.

 In its current recruitment round, Samsung will hire 5,500 young people from more than 100,000 applicants, adding to the pressure cooker environment.